PECAN: A Deterministic Certified Defense Against Backdoor Attacks

 \section{Conclusion, Limitations, and Future Work}

 We presented \technique, a deterministic certified approach to effectively and efficiently defend against backdoor attacks.
-We foresee many future improvements to \technique. \yhmodify{}{ First, \technique generates small certified radii for large datasets such as CIFAR10 and EMBER.
+We foresee many future improvements to \technique.
+First, \technique generates small certified radii for large datasets such as CIFAR10 and EMBER.
 Thus, \technique prevents attackers from using a small amount of poison to make their attacks more difficult to detect.
-Furthermore, as shown in our experiments, empirical approaches alone cannot defend against backdoor attacks that use small fragments of poisoned examples.
-We argue that certified defenses, such as \technique, can complement empirical defenses in the real world.
-Second, \technique currently only works with simple neural network architectures and cannot be extended to large datasets such as ImageNet.
-However, in principle, \technique can be extended to more complex models and datasets in the future, as witnessed by the growth of robust training~\cite{smallbox} and evasion certification techniques~\cite{betacrown} being extended to these models and datasets.
+Furthermore, as shown in our experiments and \citet{pickyourpoison}, empirical approaches alone cannot defend against backdoor attacks that use small fragments of poisoned examples.
+We argue that \technique can complement empirical defenses in the real world.
+Second, \technique equipped with CROWN-IBP currently only works with simple neural networks and cannot be extended to large datasets like ImageNet.
+However, when equipped with PatchGuard++, \technique can work with more complex model structures like BagNet, whose size is similar to a ResNet-50 model.
+Furthermore, \technique with CROWN-IBP can be extended to more complex models and datasets in the future, as witnessed by the growth of robust training~\cite{smallbox} and evasion certification techniques being extended to these models and datasets.
 Nevertheless, directly applying these techniques to \technique is currently computationally infeasible, as it takes 42 minutes for \technique to use $\alpha\beta$-CROWN~\cite{betacrown} to certify one input in TinyImageNet for one hundred ResNet models.
-Sharing the intermediary certification results among different models~\cite{shareproof, shared_sat, shared_split} can significantly improve the efficiency of \technique, and we leave this as future work. } Third, we implemented \technique as a certified defense specialized for neural networks because the evasion certification, CROWN-IBP, is limited to neural networks.
-However, we can replace CROWN-IBP with an evasion certification approach for another machine learning model to get a corresponding backdoor defense for that model.
-Fourth, we adopt the idea of deep partition aggregation (DPA) to design the partition and aggregation steps in \technique.
-We can improve these steps by using finite aggregation (FA)~\cite{dpa_improve}, which extends DPA and gives higher certified accuracy.
+Sharing the intermediary certification results among different models~\cite{shareproof, shared_sat, shared_split} can significantly improve the efficiency of \technique, and we leave this as future work.
+Third, we adopt the idea of deep partition aggregation (DPA) to design the partition and aggregation steps in \technique.
+We can improve these steps by using finite aggregation~\cite{dpa_improve} and run-off election~\cite{runoff}, which extends DPA and gives higher certified accuracy.